wooogler/choir-slim-docs/paper-writing.md

 ## Target Venues

-SLIM Lab focuses on occupational ergonomics, wearable sensors, and human-technology interaction in both physical and virtual environments (e.g., VR training, motion feedback, lifting analysis).
+SLIM Lab focuses on occupational ergonomics, wearable sensors, and human-technology interaction in both physical and virtual environments (e.g., VR training, motion feedback, lifting analysis), and targets journals in the HCI field.

 The lab frequently publishes in high-impact, peer-reviewed journals in ergonomics, human factors, and occupational safety.